jaredpalmer/tsdx/README.md

 //# sourceMappingURL=test-react-tsdx.es.production.js.map
 ```

 TSDX will rewrite your `import kebabCase from 'lodash/kebabCase'` to `import o from 'lodash-es/kebabCase'`.
-This allows your library to be treeshakable be end consumers while allowing to you to use `@types/lodash` for free.
+This allows your library to be treeshakable to end consumers while allowing to you to use `@types/lodash` for free.

 > Note: TSDX will also transform destructured imports.
 For example, `import { kebabCase } from 'lodash'` would have also been transformed to `import o from "lodash-es/kebabCase".